XitizVerma/Grocery-Shopping-CRUD-Application-Using-MERN-Stack/README.md

-# Grocery-Shopping-CRUD-Application-Using-MERN-Stack
-This is a Grocery Shopping Application for Users !
+# This is a Movie Review Application created using MERN Stack using MySql as a Database!